 6) It Is Much More Difficult to Get Participants to Interact with You.

 One of the things that our instructors reinforce in our 2-day Fearless Presentations ® classes is that one of the best ways to reduce public speaking fear is to “look for the friendly faces” in your audience.
 Most often, when you are communicating well in front of a group, you can look around the room and notice people nodding at you when they agree with you.
 If you say something funny, they will smile.
 However, on a digital meeting, this important feedback loop is lessened.
 As a result, the nervousness of the speaker can increase as the session goes on versus decreasing like is common when we speak in person.

 Next week, I will cover a few fool-proof tips to reducing some of this common tension and making your Zoom Meetings more interactive.

 Although webinars are tougher to get the hang of, and they can make nervous speakers even more nervous, they create a tremendous opportunity in the business world.
-When I'm teaching the Fearless Presentations ® class, I often tell my class members that if they want to be a great speaker, the bar is set pretty low.
-You don't have to be an exceptional speaker to be seen as good or even great by your audience.
+When I’m teaching the Fearless Presentations ® class, I often tell my class members that if they want to be great speakers, the bar is set pretty low.
+You don’t have to be an exceptional speaker to be seen as good or even great by your audience.
 You just have to be a little better than the last speaker who put everyone to sleep, and your audience will love you.
 So, when people complete my classes, they are often extremely comfortable in front of a group because they know they are more highly trained than most people who speak in business.